Courtesy of the KFC Yum! Center

 If you're up for a learning experience, Louisville can accommodate.
 At Kentucky Science Center (727 W. Main St.), you can explore math, science and technology through hands-on displays, while highlights at Frazier History Museum (829 W. Main St.) include such intriguing American historical artifacts as Daniel Boone's family Bible and President Theodore Roosevelt's "Big Stick."

 Take a stroll through Old Louisville, said to be America's largest Victorian neighborhood.
 You can wander on your own, reserve a guided tour, or pick up a brochure for a self-guiding tour at the Historic Old Louisville Visitors Center (301 S. Fourth St.).
 Architecture buffs will delight in admiring the range of styles represented by the quaint structures, which include Queen Anne, Renaissance Revival and Chateauesque.

-Fourth Street Live!, a pedestrian mall downtown on 4th Street between Liberty Street and Muhammad Ali Boulevard, is a retail, dining and entertainment zone as well as a venue for concerts and other outdoor events.
+Fourth Street Live!, a pedestrian mall downtown on 4th Street between Liberty Street and Muhammad Ali Boulevard, is a retail, dining and entertainment zone as well as a venue for concerts and other fun things to do.
 A glass ceiling over 4th Street provides protection from the elements.
 Hard Rock Cafe, 424 S. 4th St., offers a collection of rock 'n' roll merchandise.

 At the intersection of Gene Snyder Freeway (I-265) and Brownsboro Road (SR 22) is Paddock Shops, a collection of more than 60 upscale shops and restaurants in a landscaped outdoor setting.